Prescription Drug Charges Pennsylvania

-What Happens When Charged with Prescription Fraud / Illegal Prescription Drugs in PA?
+What Happens if You Are Charged with Prescription Fraud or Illegal Prescription Drug Possession in Pennsylvania?

-Prescription fraud is on the rise in Pennsylvania as more and more people are becoming addicted to prescription drugs or using them recreationally.
+The use of illegal prescription medication is on the rise in Pennsylvania as more people are suffering from addiction.
 Obtaining prescription medication illegally, whether for personal use or for profit, is known as prescription fraud.

 While it may have seemed like a harmless thing to do at the time, a prescription fraud conviction can wreck your future.